zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

    npm run build
    ```

+5. If building fails, go back to the "[Install toolchain]" section and repeat the
+   two `nvm` commands and restart building.

-5. Build a Zonemaster-GUI installation package (a zip file).
+6. Build a Zonemaster-GUI installation package (a zip file).

    ```sh
    npm run release